Encyclopaedia Inflationaris: Zero Parameter Models

-where we have considered $\lambda=\mhiggs/v$, with $v\simeq 175 \GeV$ and $\mhiggs \simeq 125 \GeV$ (see \Refcs{:2012gk,:2012gu}).
+The value of $\xistar$ matching the amplitude of the CMB anisotropies thus depends on the self-interacting coupling constant $\lambda$ and, for $\lambda \simeq 0.13$, it satisfies \Eq{eq:hi:cond:xi} across the field range that is of observational relevance.
 These considerations are in agreement with the conclusions obtained in \Refcs{Bezrukov:2007ep,Bezrukov:2008ej,Bezrukov:2009db}.
+Notice that such a large value for the coupling constant $\xi$ is sometimes considered as problematic~\cite{Barbon:2009ya}.

-If we now consider the supergravity realization of the model, one obtains a constraint on the parameter $\hat{\mu}$, that is to say if one takes $c=1$ on $\mu $ and $\lambda$, see \Refc{Ellis:2013xoa}.
+If we now consider the supergravity realization of the model described in \sectionc{sec:othertheosi}, one obtains a constraint on the parameter $\hat{\mu}$, hence, if one takes $c=1$, one obtains a constraint on $\mu$ and $\lambda$, see \Refc{Ellis:2013xoa}.